Damp Proofing Bingley

 Damp Proofing Frequently Asked Questions

 Damp in the home or ‘structural damp’ is essentially unwanted moisture in the structure of the building which can result from factors both internal and external to the property.
-Essentially, damp is excess moisture and this excess is either caused by a sudden increase in the amount of moisture entering the building or the usually gradual buildup of moisture inside unable to escape.
+Essentially, dampness is excess moisture and this excess is either caused by a sudden increase in the amount of moisture entering the building or the usually gradual buildup of moisture inside unable to escape.

 Signs of Damp to look out for